datavis-tech/topologica/README.md

 # Topologica.js
 A library for [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming).
 Weighs [1KB minified](https://unpkg.com/topologica).

 This library provides an abstraction for **reactive data flows**.
 This means you can declaratively specify a [dependency graph](https://en.wikipedia.org/wiki/Dependency_graph), and the library will take care of executing _only_ the required functions to propagate changes through the graph in the correct order.
-Nodes in the dependency graph are named properties, and edges are reactive functions that compute derived properties as functions of their dependencies.
+Nodes in the dependency graph are named properties, and edges are reactive functions that compute derived properties as functions of their inputs (dependencies).
 The order of execution is determined using the [topological sorting algorithm](https://en.wikipedia.org/wiki/Topological_sorting), hence the name _Topologica_.

 Topologica is primarily intended for use in optimizing interactive data visualizations created using [D3.js](https://d3js.org/) and a unidirectional data flow approach.
 The problem with using unidirectional data flow with interactive data visualizations is that it leads to **unnecessary execution of heavyweight computations over data on every render**.
 For example, if you change the highlighted element, or the text of an axis label, the entire visualization including scales and rendering of all marks would be recomputed and re-rendered to the DOM unnecessarily.
 Topologica.js lets you improve performance by only executing heavy computation and rendering operations when they are actually required.
 It also allows you to simplify your code by splitting it into logical chunks based on reactive functions, and makes it so you don't need to think about order of execution at all.